 My old glucose meter model was discontinued earlier and I needed to find a replacement model.
-Glucose meters seem to have been left behind while the rest of the technology sector have zoomed along with sleek minimalist designs of ever increasing technological complexity and capabilities.
+Glucose meters seem to have been left behind while the rest of the technology sector has zoomed along with sleek minimalist designs of ever-increasing technological complexity and capabilities.

 There are a handful of uninteresting glucose meters to choose from on the market.
 Most of them have the same aesthetics as pagers of the early 1990’s.
 I did find one exception though: The Countour Next One by Ascensia Diabetes Care.
 It’s a relatively modern glucose meter (the model is only two years old) with an “optional” companion app for Android and iOS.